 Those who desire to cater to international customers have issues with expensive international delivery costs and difficulty in accepting international payments.

-But for the large majority of ecommerce sites catering to Ghanaians, their number one problem is the inability to get customers to use their websites.
+But for the large majority of ecommerce websites catering to Ghanaians, their number one problem is the inability to get customers to use their websites.
 This isn’t entirely the fault of customers obviously, but it is still a significant hurdle.

 Many customers who find products they like online take the transaction offline via phone calls, DMs and WhatsApp.
 And considering the preferred payment method is cash on delivery, they end up skipping the website altogether.